5 stars

 $152,247

-Well-organized, transparent financial evidence is one of the most critical parts of a successful C11 application within the broader context of various business immigration programs .
-It shows that you’re not just investing—but doing so wisely and sustainably.
+💡 Helpful Tip: Well-organized, transparent financial evidence is one of the most critical parts of a successful C11 application.
+It shows IRCC that you’re not just investing—but doing so wisely and sustainably.

-Step-by-Step Application Process for the C11 Work Permit
+How to Apply for a C11 Work Permit

 Step 1: Business Research & Business Plan

-Identify a viable business opportunity in Canada.
-This could be a new startup or the purchase of an existing business.
+Identify a viable business opportunity in Canada—whether a new startup or the purchase of an existing business.
 Conduct market research to understand your competition, customer base, and regional needs.
-Consider presenting an innovative business idea that can drive local economic growth through job creation and unique solutions.
-Then, develop a strong, realistic business plan that clearly explains how your business will benefit Canada—economically, socially, or culturally.
+Then, develop a strong, realistic business plan that clearly explains how your business will benefit Canada economically, socially, or culturally.

 Step 2: Company Registration & Legal Setup

 Register your company in the province where you plan to operate.
-Set up all legal structures, such as incorporating the business, securing a business number, opening a business bank account, and obtaining necessary licenses and permits.
+This includes incorporating the business, securing a business number, and a registered address.
 You must hold at least 51% ownership of the business to qualify under C11.

-Collect documents that show you are ready to operate the business and that your presence in Canada is essential.
-This may include:
+Collect documents that demonstrate you are ready to operate the business and that your presence in Canada is essential.
+Key documents include:

-• Proof of funds (separating business funds and personal living expenses)
+• Proof of both personal and business funds (clearly separating business capital from personal living expenses);

 Step 5: Medical Exam & Police Clearance (Optional but Recommended)